hamik112/Bittrex-CommandLine-Trader/README.md

 ## Andre V. Banks

 A commandline application for Mac OS that enables coin tradring through Bittrex on the CLI.
+To run the application it needs to be granted execution permission this can be done by running the following command in the directory of the "cli_trader.py" file ```bash chmod u+x cli_trader.py ```
-A secrets.py file needs to be created which will hold the API key and secrety generated from Bittrex.
+.A secrets.py file needs to be created which will hold the API key and secrety generated from Bittrex.
 The cli_trader.py file contains a global variable 'LOT' this determines what dollar lots the coins should be traded.
 The default value is 5 which means coins will be traded in $5 USD lots.
 This functionality makes trading between coins a lot easier to deal with.
 Due to the extremely volatile nature of Bitcoin I find pricing purchase size in USD a lot easier.

 ## Commands